mtlynch/endlessh/README.md

 write a complete, consistent log.

 A SIGHUP signal requests a reload of the configuration file (`-f`).

+A SIGUSR1 signal will print connections stats to the log.

 ## Sample Configuration File